ebenezerdon/expense-appwrite/tutorial.md

 	}
 ```

-The `fetchExpenses` function retrieves our expenses from Appwrite and sorts them by creation date.
+The `fetchExpenses` function retrieves our expenses from Appwrite and sorts them by creation date, but you might want to sort instead by the date of the expense, depending on how you want to display expenses.
 After fetching, we calculate statistics including total expenses, this month's expenses, and this week's expenses.

 Let's add the functionality for creating and updating expenses: